 Nor are they allowed to do disruptive things like having giant parties (well, they can't without permits).

-They can't spread trash, sometimes they can't start campfires, they can't be a nuisance, etc.
+Visitors can't spread trash.
+Sometimes they can't start campfires, and they can't be a nuisance, etc.

 There are camping restrictions made to prevent resource damage from human impact.

-Here are some of the typical rules you must follow when you are on forest service lands:
+Here are some typical rules you must follow in any wilderness area.

 - Trash: There are no garbage collection services next to your site.
 What you bring, you must take out in your waste cans.
-Or, if your National Forest has trash cans, use them.
+Or, if your local forest has trash cans, use them.

 - Leave Your Campfire Cold: Make sure all embers are out at your fire pit.
 Pour water on it, stir the ashes, and make sure it is cool to the touch.

-- Day limit: Every National Forest has its number of days allowed limit.
-Adhere to the rules of the particular NF you are in.
+- Day limit: Every national forest has its number of days allowed limit.
+Adhere to the rules of the particular national forest you are in.

-- Leave No Trace principles: This doesn't just apply to trash.
+- Follow The Principles Of Leave No Trace: This doesn't just apply to trash.
 The impacts of humans on public land can be devastating.
-Only camp in a site that has obviously been used before.
+Only camp in previously used, established dispersed camping sites.
 Only use existing fire rings.
-If you make a pit toilet, be sure to dig a cathole six inches deep.
+If you make a pit toilet, dig a cathole six inches deep.
 Don't tear down existing vegetation.
 You are not allowed to drive on meadows to access a site.
-You can't set up camp in a meadow.
+You can't set up camp in a field.
 Only camp on bare soil.
 These rules help keep it nice for everyone while protecting plants, dirt, and wildlife.
 Follow the principles of leave no trace.

 Oh.
 You don't know?